 Rear Adm.
-Daryl Caudle is a native of Winston-Salem, North Carolina, and graduated from North Carolina State University (magna cum laude) in 1985, where he majored in chemical engineering.
+Daryl Caudle is a native of Winston-Salem, North Carolina and a 1985 graduate of North Carolina State University (magna cum laude) with a degree in Chemical Engineering.
 He was commissioned after attending Officer Candidate School in Newport, Rhode Island.
-Caudle holds advanced degrees from the Naval Postgraduate School, Master of Science (distinction) in Physics from Old Dominion University, masters in engineering management and from the School of Advanced Studies, University of Phoenix, where he obtained his Doctor of Management in Organizational Leadership with a specialization in Information Systems and Technology.
+Caudle holds advanced degrees from the Naval Postgraduate School, Master of Science (distinction) in Physics; from Old Dominion University, and Master of Science in Engineering Management.
+He also attended the School of Advanced Studies, University of Phoenix, where he obtained a Doctor of Management in Organizational Leadership with a specialization in Information Systems and Technology.

 His doctoral dissertation research was conducted on military decision making uncertainty regarding the use of force in cyberspace.
 He is also a licensed professional engineer.